-- you make a claim and we find that you or the person covered haven't told us something that affects your cover, or - you don't keep your premiums up-to-date. - 2.
+- you make a claim and we find that you or the person covered haven't told us something that affects your cover, - you don't provide us with the information we request to verify the identity of any person, organisation or bank account required under legislation or regulation within 12 weeks of the date your plan starts, or - you don't keep your premiums up-to-date. - 2.
 We may make changes to the terms and conditions applying to your cover (including your premiums) that we reasonably consider are proportionate in the circumstances if, because of a change in legislation, regulation or established practice in relation to such legislation or regulations, or any relevant change or circumstance beyond our control: - it becomes impracticable or impossible to give full effect to the terms and conditions applying to your cover, - failing to make the change could, in our reasonable opinion, result in Royal London's policyholders not being treated fairly, or - the way that we're taxed or the way that the plan that your cover is under is taxed is changed.